Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-2/_posts/2003-01-01-javascript-rules.md

 > #### Browser Recommendation
 >
 > Before we proceed, I wanted to quickly add a note on tools and technologies.
-All examples for this course will be tested and demo'd with [Google Chrome browser](https://www.google.com/chrome/).
+All examples for this course will be tested and demo'd with [Google's Chrome browser](https://www.google.com/chrome/).
 I would suggest you download, install, and use Chrome for this course.

 ## A Series of Statements